yAudit/reports-website/reports/06-2022-Yearn-BalancerLPFactory.md

 The balance of want tokens is then transferred to the new strategy as unassigned debt, and the new strategy is assigned the same debtOutstanding as the old strategy.

-The first time the new strategy is harvested, it will realize the gain/loss of the old strategy's withdrawl.
+The first time the new strategy is harvested, it will realize the gain/loss of the old strategy's withdrawal.

-#### Impact
+#### Proof of concept

-The impact of this finding is dependent on Yearn's strategy managment practices & downstream tooling, so consider this impact analysis "best effort".
+The impact of this finding is dependent on Yearn's strategy management practices & downstream tooling, so consider this impact analysis "best effort".

 If the old strategy has not been harvested in a long time, there may be a relatively large amount of unreported gains/losses that have yet to be realized by the old strategy.